matheussss1/E-commerce-Font-End/README.md

 - Nodejs and Sass.

-And type "npm start" in the terminal to start compile de scss files
+And type "npm install" and "npm start" in the terminal to start compile de scss files